zanfranceschi/request-broadcast-protocol/README.md

 - For each received response header, client checks it and responds with a "send response body to" (status 100) random endpoint if the response header is satisfactory, or responds with a 417 status (not satisfactory header response)
 - Servers receive the "send response body to" and send the response body to client
 - Finally, client receives response bodies from all available servers

+The random endpoints are meant to avoid slow servers responding late to client with stale responses.

 ```
 +------------+ 								      	  +------------+